OpenWaterFoundation/owf-learn-cdss-statecu-dev/mkdocs-project/docs/project-init/overview.md

 **TODO smalers 2016-12-31 need to decide if need to explain earlier history**

 The StateCU 13.00 code was loaded into Jim Brannon's private `statecu-project` GitHub repository on January 20, 2011.
-This repository only contains source code, with no documentation or tests.
+This repository only contains source code, with no documentation or tests, and all source code files are located in the main repository folder.
 The repository does not contain any Eclipse files, although Eclipse/Photran was used for recent development.
 Several code changes occurred on a limited number of files since that time, mainly to support compiling on Linux with `gfortran`.